Agent Tracing for Debugging Multi-Agent AI Systems

 Why Multi-Agent Architectures?

-- An Orchestrator that plans and manages conversations.
+- An Orchestrator that plans and manages the plan of action for the entire task.

-- A Coder that writes and refines code for subproblems.
+- A Coder that writes and refines code.

 - An Executor that runs code and returns results.

-- A File Surfer for parsing and interacting with documents.
+- A File Surfer for parsing, accessing and storing input and output files.

 - A Web Surfer for online research and data gathering.

 This distributed approach leverages specialization, parallelism, and dynamic tool usage, enabling systems to tackle complex, multi-turn tasks (Epperson et al., 2025).
-Yet, it also introduces new debugging challenges, such as cascading errors, emergent behaviors, and non-deterministic outcomes.
+Yet, it also introduces new debugging challenges, such as cascading errors, emergent behaviors, and non-deterministic outcomes in multi-turn agent interactions.

 The Debugging Challenge: Complexity and Scale